Akashtp/Akashtp/README.md

 - 👋 Hi, I’m @Akashtp
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning python
-- 📫 Reach me at akashtpofficial@gmail.com
+- 📫 Reach me at akashtp@pm.me

 <!---
 Akashtp/Akashtp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.